 If you are in a hurry you can serve it with salsa and some plain greek yogurt from the fridge.

-Or if you’re feeling FANNNCCCYYYYY you can top it like this (tomatoes, avocados, green onions, cilantro, etc.) Either way, it is totally delish.
+Or if you're feeling FANNNCCCYYYYY you can top it like this (tomatoes, avocados, green onions, cilantro, etc.) Either way, it is totally delish.
 Here are my favorite toppings.

-Bonus points because my Crock Pot Vegetarian Enchilada Casserole recipe reheats well for leftovers.
+Any way you make it my Crock Pot Vegetarian Enchilada Casserole recipe reheats well for leftovers.
 Like many casseroles or lasagna recipes, I think it actually gets better reheated the second day.
 I know that from LOTS of experience.

 Love healthy vegetarian Mexican recipes?
 Try these too!